gregdaynes/Geode/README.md

 Choose whether or not you'd like to run the optimized GA script in the analytics file. [root]/_includes/_analytics.html

 Optimized version is set by default.

-#### sitemap

-1. navigate into [root]/_tools/sitemap
-2. edit sitemap.sh in your editor
-3. customize line 17 to your url. ie: SERVER="http://yourdomain.com"

-#### Ant

-feeling brave? customize the ant settings for your project

-[root]/_tools/ant-build/config/project.properties

-#### Humans.txt

-Don't forget to customize the humans.txt file.
-It's not necessary but still a nice thing to do.

----

-## 2: Building

-Use Hammer as you would normally in your workflow.
-When you're ready to deploy, execute [root]/_tools/build.sh

-It will run apache Ant.
-The included script is customized from the HTML5 Boilerplate project.
-You can customize it to your needs, like adding in LESS support.
-For more information see the project on [GitHub](https://github.com/h5bp/ant-build-script)

-The build process will:

-+ concatenate JS and CSS
-+ minify JS and CSS
-+ compress images (if available)

-This Ant script is compatible with the build in Hammer optimizer

----

-## 3: Deploying

-After building you can upload the contents of the new publish folder to the server.

 ---